starhunter-gmbh/n8n-nodes-graphql/README.md

 ### Prerequisites

-1. Access to a Starhunter CRM instance
+1. Access to a Starhunter instance
 2. A valid API access token from your Starhunter account settings

 ### Setting up credentials in n8n